Affordable funeral or cremation in Biloxi, MS

 Cremation can offer a much cheaper alternative to a full traditional burial.
 A cremation eliminates the need for a casket, possibly embalming, and the cemetery charges.
 How much a cremation service will cost depends on your selected service.

-A cremation with a service beforehand (similar to a traditional funeral service) will cost in the region of $3,000 – $6,000.
-Again, much depends upon whether you purchase or rent a casket and how elaborate a service is.
+A cremation with a service beforehand (similar to a traditional funeral service) will cost between $3,000 and $6,000.
+Again, much depends upon whether you purchase or rent a casket and how elaborate the service is.

 Cheap cremation Biloxi MS